FrostDigital/flink-framework/website/docs/intro.md

 - Express
 - MongoDB
-- TypeScript (yes, you must use [TypeScript](./typescript))
+- TypeScript
 - JSON schemas

 Compared to a vanilla Express app the main difference is that Flink is much more opinionated in terms of conventions and tech stack.

 In fact, Flink will even dictate where in folder structure you must put your source files.
-It will also analyse source files during build/compile time to derive metadata which otherwise is not possible.
+It will also analyse source files during build/compile time to derive metadata which otherwise is [lost](https://stackoverflow.com/questions/44078205/how-to-check-the-object-type-on-runtime-in-typescript) during the TypeScript build process.

 All with the goal to make the developer experience as smooth as possible.